The Shortlist of the Alfred Fried Photography Award 2017

 In the jury meeting at the Austrian Parliament’s Palais Epstein on Friday, 14 July 2017, the jurors discussed which five shortlisted entries will be awarded the Alfred Fried Photography Award Medail.
 And finally, out of this five winners the overall winning image that will be named "World's Best Picture on the Theme of Peace" was defined.
 Additional the jury decided to honor the best single picture entry with a Special Award of the Jury.
 The winning image will be on display for one year at the Austrian Parliament and will be included in the permanent art collection of the Austrian Parliament.
 The winner will receive € 10.000, the Special Award of the Jury € 1.000 – sponsored by the phg (Photographische Gesellschaft).

-The five winners were immediately informed by phone or e-mail and invited to travel to Vienna to attend the Alfred Fried Photography Award 2017 ceremony on 14 September 2017.
+The five winners and the winner of the special award were immediately informed by phone or e-mail and invited to travel to Vienna to attend the Alfred Fried Photography Award 2017 ceremony on 14 September 2017.

 The winning images will be publicly announced on 14 September 2017.